jesse-d-marder/classification-project/README.md

 - For month to month plan partipants, those who churn pay more on average than those who stay.
 This implies cost may be a driver of churn for these customers -> recommend examining options for discounting this service
 - For internet service customers, fiber customers churn on average 10% more than we'd expect -> recommend examining how this service quality differs from DSL and looking into ways to improve it.
 - For fiber customers, those with streaming churn at a lower rate than those who don't have streaming.
 Still - churn rates for both streamers and non-streamers are above the overall average.
 Recommend promoting streaming to fiber customers.
 - Of the four classification algorithms evaluated to predict churn, each with a variety of hyperparameter settings for a total of 311 models, k-nearest neighbors with a k value of 87 demonstrated the best performance overall.
-Tested this model on the test set resulted in an accuracy of 79% - an improvement of 6% from the baseline.
+Testing this model on the test set resulted in an accuracy of 79% - an improvement of 6% from the baseline.
 I recommend using this model to target customers deemed more likely to churn with offers or promotions.

 ### Future work